-The next board meeting is February 2, 2022, at 1:00 PM and will be via Zoom, please see the agenda linked at the left (when published) for information to join the meeting.
+The next board meeting is April 6, 2022, at 1:00 PM and will be via Zoom, please see the agenda linked at the left (when available) for information to join the meeting.

 News from our Partners

 USDA NRCS is taking signups for their Pollinator and Beneficial Insect Farm Bill Program for 2023 funding.
 This program is now available to all Wasco and Hood River Counties ag producers and no longer limited to just orchards, vineyards, and berry growers.
 This program goal is to create, restore, and protect beneficial pollinators and insect habitat.
 Click on the link below for more details about the program.